Web Sales Management

 Web Cart Ticket Tab

 This window shows the tickets that the patron added to the cart.
-IT also compares the tickets in the cart with those that the patron currently owns.
+It also compares the tickets in the cart with those that the patron currently owns.
 The list will show status messages that are like some of the following:

 • Ticket purchased successfully - which means the person wanted that ticket and still has it